From Ball Bearings to BeatBlocks: How Tangible Music Creation Came of Age

 Tembo by Musical Beings

-Tembo is a screen-free drum machine and sampler built into a beautifully crafted wooden enclosure.
-Its grid of magnetic pucks lets you build beat patterns by physically placing objects on a surface, an approach with a lineage tracing back through the BeatBearing and Reactable to those sixteen coloured buttons on the 808.
-With a built-in speaker, MIDI connectivity, line input for instruments, and sample recording, Tembo is positioning itself as a serious creative tool that happens to be immediately accessible.
+Tembo is a screen-free drum machine and sampler built into a wooden enclosure with a grid and a set of magnetic pucks.
+You build beat patterns by placing pucks on the grid, an approach with a lineage tracing back through the BeatBearing and Reactable to those sixteen coloured buttons on the 808.
+With a built-in speaker, MIDI connectivity, and sample recording, it's a serious creative tool that happens to be immediately accessible.
+It's also one of those products where the design just makes you want to pick it up and start playing with it, which is kind of the whole point.
 At the time of writing, Tembo has yet to launch but has generated significant pre-launch interest.

 Blipblox myTracks